zephyrproject-rtos/zephyr/doc/guides/kconfig/index.rst

   dt_str_val(kconf, _, name):
-       This function looks up 'name' in the DTS generated "conf" style database and if its found it will return the value as string.
+       This function looks up 'name' in the DTS generated "conf" style database and if its found it will return the value as string. if its not found we return an empty string.

 Example Usage
 =============